jfcaetano/ESA-Vanadium-Yield/README.md

 This Excel file is structured into three key sheets:

 ### 1. **Model Training Size Results**
 This sheet contains the results of model performance across varying training sizes, helping to evaluate how much training data is required for the models to perform effectively.
-It typically records performance metrics for different training sizes across multiple iterations of model training and testing.
+It typically records performance metrics for different training sizes across multiple iterations of model training and testing, as depicted in Figure 5 of the Manuscript.

 #### Key Columns:
 - **Training Size**: The proportion of the dataset used for training (e.g., 10%, 20%, 50%, 90%).